Newsletter No. 19 – Social Law

 Soc.
 March 17, 2015 (n°13-26.941) FS-PB:

-The Court rules for the first time on the implementation of the professional security contract (CSP) set up in 2011.
-In this case, during an interview prior to dismissal for economic reasons, an employee is offered membership in a CSP.
+The Court ruled for the first time on the implementation of the Professional Security Contract (CSP) introduced in 2011.
+In this case, during a preliminary meeting prior to dismissal for economic reasons, an employee was offered membership in a CSP.

-The employee joined the CSP and then seized the industrial tribunal with claims for compensation for irregular dismissal without real and serious cause.
+The employee joined the CSP and then filed a claim with the labor court seeking compensation for wrongful dismissal and dismissal without just cause.

-Consequently, the court considered that the damage suffered by the employee should be repaired.
-The Court of Cassation rejected the employer's appeal according to which membership of a CSP deprives the employee of the possibility of contesting the regularity of the dismissal procedure.
-In fact, according to the Court, signing up to a professional security contract constitutes a form of dismissal for economic reasons and does not deprive the employee of the right to obtain compensation for the damage caused to him by the irregularity of the letter invitation to the preliminary interview.
+The Court of Cassation rejected the employer's appeal, which argued that joining a CSP deprived the employee of the opportunity to challenge the legality of the dismissal procedure.
+Indeed, according to the Court, joining a professional security contract constitutes a method of dismissal for economic reasons and does not deprive the employee of the right to obtain compensation for the harm caused by the irregularity of the letter of summons to the preliminary interview.

-In this case, an employee declared unfit for his position and then dismissed seized the industrial tribunal for payment of damages for non-compliance with the dismissal procedure.
+In this case, an employee who was declared unfit for his position and subsequently dismissed brought a claim before the labor court seeking damages for failure to comply with the dismissal procedure.

-The Court of Appeal held that the employee refused two reclassification offers, without consulting the staff representatives, and rejected his requests.
+The Court of Appeal held that the employee had refused two offers of reassignment without consulting the employee representatives and dismissed his claims.

-The Court of Cassation quashed on the grounds that the opinion of staff representatives on the reclassification of the employee must be obtained after the incapacity of the employee as a result of an accident at work or an occupational disease has been established, and before the offer to the interested party of a redeployment post appropriate to his abilities.
+The Court of Cassation overturned the decision, ruling that the opinion of the employee representatives regarding the employee's reassignment must be obtained after the employee's unfitness for work resulting from a workplace accident or occupational disease has been established, and before the employee is offered a suitable reassignment position.

 Wearing religious symbols in the workplace